nauenlab/OpenVEEG/OpenVEEG_Video/README.md

 # OpenVEEG_video
 For instructions relating to changing the default video codec, resolution, frame rate, and grayscale vs. color, look at the README in the OpenVEEG_video Folder

+OpenVEEG is run on a four hour recurrent schedule that saves the files with the date, start time of the recording, and mouse number.
+This schedule can be set up through Windows Time Scheduler with batch files to run the video and EEG programs.

 # Suggested Hardware (Test Rig Specs):

 Note, these are not the minimum specs required, but simply the rig we developed and tested on.